 Building a Self-Sustaining Culture of Feedback & Why (and How)?

-"a chain of events in which one desirable occurrence leads to another which further promotes the first occurrence and so on resulting in a continuous process of improvement"
+"A chain of events in which one desirable occurrence leads to another which further promotes the first occurrence and so on resulting in a continuous process of improvement."

 So exactly how should your system work, if you're taking aim at creating a virtuous circle of feedback?
 Let's dive into the various types of feedback now.

-The many forms of employee feedback
+Work culture has many forms of feedback

+41% of companies that use peer-to-peer recognition have seen positive increases in customer satisfaction.
 45% of employees value feedback from their peers, clients and customers, while 44% would give recognition to others if given the tool to do so.
 Yet despite these compelling stats, just 14% of companies are supplying the tools necessary to facilitate this process.

 Creating a virtuous cycle from these three forms of feedback